DJWassink/Animated-material-floatbutton/README.md

 </div>
 ```

+For a example check the example dir.

 Change the class `equals` to any class you want to use (see [States](#states))

+## Ripple
+This lib plays pretty nice with a ripple effect library I made.
+Which is available [here](https://github.com/DJWassink/simple-ripple)
+See the example dir for a example on how to combine these.

 ## Issues
 * Play and pause button are a bit funky.
 Need to find a way to display them without border attributes.